oleksandrCod/MyBookStore/README.md

 such as **CREATE**, **READ**, **UPDATE** and **DELETE**.
 There are also implemented authentication with JWT bearer token.
 And authorization is realized with RBAC (Role Based Access Control).
+This application allows you to look for different books in the store.
+You can get specific book and look information about.
+Also, you have a shopping cart where you can collect books would you like to buy.
+You can add books with different quantity remove it from shopping cart and change quantity.
+After you can create order with your items from shopping cart.
+As an admin, you can create, delete and update books same with categories.
+Also, you may change order status.
+My application is typical solution of simple marketplace.

 **Summary**
 ![img.png](img.png)